hashicorp/terraform/website/source/docs/providers/aws/r/kinesis_firehose_delivery_stream.html.markdown

 * `destination` – (Required) This is the destination to where the data is delivered.
 The only options are `s3` & `redshift`.
 * `s3_configuration` - (Required) Configuration options for the s3 destination (or the intermediate bucket if the destination is redshift).
 More details are given below.
 * `redshift_configuration` - (Optional) Configuration options if redshift is the destination.
+Using `redshift_configuration` requires the user to also specify a `s3_configuration` block.
 More details are given below.

 The `s3_configuration` object supports the following: